barsoom/devbook/incidents/README.md

 - [ ] Assign an **incident lead** – a single person that is responsible for this checklist.
 They should delegate tasks explicitly.
 - [ ] If there are remote workers, **"get everone in the same room"** by setting up a video and audio link, e.g. [Zoom](https://zoom.us/).
 - [ ] The incident lead should assign a **communicator**.
-The communicator ensures that we inform the support, auction houses, customers or other affected parties.
+The communicator ensures that we inform the support team, auction houses, customers or other affected parties.
 May be in person, by chat, by phone, Auctionet system messages etc.
   - [ ] Communicate when the problem starts.
   - [ ] Communicate when there is some workaround.
   - [ ] Communicate when the problem is resolved (from the affected party's standpoint).